 At Penn State I teach courses in nineteenth-century US literature and culture, oceanic studies, print culture, popular fiction, and Herman Melville.

 My first book, The View from the Mast-Head: Maritime Imagination and Antebellum American Sea Narratives (UNC Press, 2008), received the John Gardner Maritime Research Award.
 I have also published a critical edition of Horrors of Slavery (1808), William Ray's Barbary captivity narrative (Rutgers UP, 2008).
-I am at work on a new book called "The Ends of the Earth: Oceanic Studies and the Print Culture of Polar Exploration."
+I am at work on a new book called "The News at the Ends of the Earth: Oceanic Studies and the Ecomedia of Polar Exploration."

 My work has been supported by grants from the National Endowment for the Humanities (most recently, a 2014-2015 NEH Fellowship), the Mellon Foundation, the American Philosophical Society, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Bibliographical Society of America, the Newberry Library, the National Humanities Center, and the American Antiquarian Society, in which I was elected to membership in 2013.

 I served as the Associate Director of the Penn State Institute for the Arts and Humanities from January 2012-June 2013; previously, I was the Director of the Center for American Literary Studies (2007-2010).
-In 2015 I will be the President of the Melville Society.
-A founder of C19: The Society of Nineteenth-Century Americanists, I will act as C19 Vice President in 2014-2016 and become President in 2016-2018.
+I am the 2015 President of the Melville Society.
+A founder of C19: The Society of Nineteenth-Century Americanists, I am the C19 Vice President in 2014-2016 and will become President in 2016-2018.